HVAC contractors in

 Licensing Requirements

-Connecticut requires S-2 HVAC/R license through Department of Consumer Protection.
-Must pass trade exam covering refrigeration, heating, ventilation, and electrical basics.
-Requires 4 years experience or approved apprenticeship.
-License renewal every 3 years with 6 hours continuing education.
+Connecticut requires HVAC contractors to hold an S-2 license for heating, piping, cooling, and sheet metal work.
+Must pass trade examination and business exam.
+Requires 4 years experience or apprenticeship completion.
+License renewal every 2 years with 8 hours continuing education.

 Permit Requirements